 We do not charge any fee to be an apprentice here.
 For 6 hours of work 5 days per week your exchange will include food and camping along with the training you will receive.

 The campsite is a semi-wild area where we have created level terraces among the trees, mushrooms, and stones for people to pitch their tents out of view from the rest of the garden.

 We eat vegetarian meals with ingredients sourced from our gardens or from local organic producers.
 If you are celiac, gluten intolerant, vegan or have any allergies please inform us so we can adapt accordingly.

-After the applications close please expect one week until you receive an answer.
+After the applications close please expect an answer up to one week after the application deadline.
 In case you were selected we will ask you to take part in a zoom call.

 ABOUT THE LOCATION

 Terra Alta is an off-the-grid holistic-education host site where students and visitors alike get to see all 12 Principles of Permaculture in action.
 It’s located in between Almoçageme and Ulgueira, two quaint sea-side villages with easy access to amazing beaches and is relatively simple to reach from Lisbon and Sintra.
 The following Permaculture elements and functions are on display, amongst others:

 Small-scale earthworks to capitalise on impervious surface runoff

 Hot & Cold Composting (Vermiculture) systems for boosting soil life, picking up on waste streams, and cycling nutrients